sungiant/abacus/README.md

 Not only does Abacus consistently support mathematical operations and data types for `float` and `double` precision numbers, but it also provides it's own implementations of various fixed point number formats too, consistently supports mathematical operations and data types for them also.

-## So what types are actually supported?
+## So, what types are actually supported?

 Abacus provides implementations of the following data types: